Electricity supply charge

 The cost of energy distribution (i.e. maintaining the poles and wires) makes up a significant part of your overall power costs, with distributors in each state passing their costs onto the retailers, who then pass them onto their customers.
 You could think of supply charges as the costs incurred by your retailer for supplying energy to your property, especially given that it’s the local distribution company that actually sends someone to read your energy meter (if you don’t have a smart meter) every few months.

-Why understanding supply charges is important
+Why understanding electricity supply charges is important

-• Households with low energy usage should pay particular attention to the cost of supply
+• Households with low energy usage should pay particular attention to the cost of supply.

-• Households with high energy usage should pay particular attention to the cost of usage
+• Households with high energy usage should pay particular attention to the cost of usage.

 But of course, it’s wise to pay attention to all costs.